List of East Bengal FC coaches: 2020–present: Indian Super League era

 On 27 July 2022, East Bengal Club and Emami Group, the new investor group of the club, announced the appointment of former India national football team manager Stephen Constantine as the new head coach of the club for the 2022-23 season.
 However, after finishing ninth in the Indian Super League, the club management decided not to renew the contract and parted ways with Stephen after the season ended.
 Meanwhile, Indian pro license holder Bino George was appointed as the head coach of the East Bengal reserves and he took charge of the East Benal team in the Calcutta Football League.
 On 25 April 2023, East Bengal announced the appointment of former Indian Super League winning coach Carles Cuadrat as the new head coach for the season.
 In 2024, Carles Cuadrat led East Bengal to become the champions of the 2024 Indian Super Cup defeating Odisha in the final to break a twelve-year wait for a national cup trophy.
 However, after another ninth-place finish in the 2023-24 season in the Indian Super League and consecutive five defeats early in the 2024-25 season, Carles Cuadrat resigned as the head coach on 30 September 2024, with Bino George taking over as the interim head coach of the team.
 On 8 October 2024, East Bengal appointed Spanish head-coach Óscar Bruzón as the head coach of the team until the end of the season.
+Oscar Bruzon led East Bengal to a historic 2025–26 Indian Super League title, ending a twenty-two year wait for a national league title for East Bengal Club.
+However, soon after, Oscar Bruzon announced his departure from the club and East Bengal roped in three time Indian Super League champion - Antonio Lopez Habas as the head coach of the team.